ITINERARY:

 oregano.
 The Philosophers' walk (about 4 km) is quite

-flat going through pastoral scenery where our only
+flat going through Arcadian scenery where our only

-The Olympian walk (about 9 km with 300 meters ascent) takes walkers up the
+The Olympian walk (about 9 km with 300 metres ascent) takes walkers

 times for grinding cereal crops.